ppernot/MS-Ana/README.md

 ## `taskTable`

-This file defines the list of MS/DMS files to be analyzed.
+This file defines the list of MS-DMS pairs to be analyzed.

-It is a “comma” (,) delimited text file.
+It is a “comma” (,) delimited ‘.csv’ file.
 It can be edited using excel or Rstudio (safer).

-`taskTable` is structured like this:
+### Structure

 | MS\_file                   | DMS\_file                         | t0   | CV0 | dilu | Path                                            |
 | -------------------------- | --------------------------------- | ---- | --- | ---- | ----------------------------------------------- |